boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 # Implementing Temporal, the new date/time API for JavaScript (and Rust!)

-This will be a series of posts primarily about implementing a new JavaScript feature in Rust, specifically the new date/time builtin:
+This will be a series of posts primarily about implementing a new JavaScript feature in Rust, specifically the new date/time built-in:
 Temporal.
 We'll be going over the general implementation of Temporal in Boa as well as the crates supporting that implementation.